mapherez/nox-test/README.md

 # NOX – Local AI Agent

 NOX is a simple local AI agent that runs entirely on your machine.
-It uses [llama.cpp](https://github.com/ggerganov/llama.cpp) via the `llama-node` package and provides a small web interface.
+It uses [llama.cpp](https://github.com/ggerganov/llama.cpp) via the `node-llama-cpp` package and provides a small web interface.

 ## Features